 Online shopping as an example

-Practice your information literacy skills using these stories taken from the Fake news quiz.
+Practice your information literacy skills using these stories taken from fake news websites

 You've heard of Fake News, you know what it is and how to spot it.
 Below are some examples of Fake News posts and stories to help you recognise a fake from the real thing.